 The Box Project was officially incorporated in 1962.
 The image to the right captures the purpose of the organization since its inception.

-Since then, a multitude of witnesses have witnessed The Box Project’s impact on families living in one of the most impoverished regions in America–the Mississippi Delta.
+Since then, a multitude of witnesses have seen The Box Project’s impact on families living in one of the most impoverished regions in America–the Mississippi Delta.

 The Mississippi Delta Region